openaps/docs/docs/docs/Build Your Rig/pi-install.md

 **************************
 At this time, the master installation of oref0 is not compatible with the the newest Raspian system kernels.
 So, instead of proceeding with the setup script, press `control-c` to cancel the setup script.

 Reboot your rig by entering `reboot`.
 This will end your ssh session.
 Give your rig time to reboot, reconnect to wifi, and then login to the rig again.
-This time the rig will be using the rig name you chose before in the setup so use `ssh root@yourrigname.local` (or Putty equivalent for Windows users `yourrigname`).
+This time the rig will be using the rig name you chose before in the setup so use `ssh root@yourrigname.local` on a Mac.
+On a Windows PC with PuTTY, the hostname can be either `yourrigname` or `yourrigname.local`, and the username will be `root`.

 Now we will select a Raspian-compatible updated branch by using `cd ~/src/oref0 && git checkout dev`.
 You should see a message returned of "Branch dev set up to track remote branch dev from origin.
 Switched to a new branch 'dev'".